prcpham-dev/Shufa-Character-Downloader/README.md

 ├── src/
 │   ├── processHelpers/        # Helper scripts for different processing steps │   │   ├── download.py        # Handles downloading calligraphy images
+│   │   ├── filtering.py       # Handles finiding the right urls to use for each character.
 │   │   ├── preprocess.py      # Load, save and prepare the settings
 │   │   ├── scrape.py          # Scrapes image URLs and metadata from shufazidian.com
 │   │   └── textRedirector.py  # Redirects or maps text inputs for interface